mjknowles/ess-one-shot/infra/cloud/README.md

   -target=google_container_cluster.autopilot \
   -var-file=tofu.tfvars -auto-approve

-# One-time: create CRDs
-tofu apply -target=helm_release.cert_manager -var-file=tofu.tfvars -auto-approve
-# If it times out
-tofu apply -target=helm_release.cert_manager -var-file=tofu.tfvars -auto-approve -refresh-only

 # Full rollout for everything else
 tofu plan -var-file=tofu.tfvars
 tofu apply -var-file=tofu.tfvars -auto-approve
 ```

 Wait for the command to finish.
-Terraform will reserve the ingress IP, publish DNS for your ESS subdomains, install cert-manager, and request Let's Encrypt certificates via DNS-01.
-Use `kubectl get ingress -n ess -w` to watch for the load-balancer status.
+Terraform will reserve the ingress IP, publish DNS for your ESS subdomains, and provision Cloud SQL, IAM, and Datastream prerequisites.
+Use `kubectl get ingress -n ess -w` later to watch for the load-balancer status once the charts are deployed.

 Configure your kubeconfig as soon as the Autopilot cluster is created (no need to wait for the full `tofu apply` to finish):